Air duct sealing maintenance tips

 HVAC

-The answer to 'air duct sealing maintenance tips' is that regularly sealing and maintaining your air ducts can improve the efficiency of your HVAC system, reduce energy costs, and improve indoor air quality.
-Proper air duct sealing involves inspecting for leaks, cracks, or gaps, and then using mastic sealant or metal foil tape to seal any problem areas.
+The answer to 'air duct sealing maintenance tips' is that regular maintenance and sealing of your air ducts is important to improve energy efficiency, indoor air quality, and the lifespan of your HVAC system.
+Proper air duct sealing involves inspecting ductwork for leaks, cracks, or gaps, and then using mastic sealant or metal tape to seal any problem areas.

 Sources